Luthaf/Jumos.jl/doc/simulations/molecular-dynamics.rst

 Force computation
 -----------------

-.. _type-NaiveForceComputer:
+.. _type-NaiveForces:

-The ``NaiveForceComputer`` algorithm computes the forces by iterating over all the pairs of atoms, and calling the appropriate interaction potential.
+The ``NaiveForces`` algorithm computes the forces by iterating over all the pairs of atoms, and calling the appropriate interaction potential.
 This algorithm is the default in |Jumos|.

 .. _type-Control: